manci5/HomeBridge/README.md

 # Updating HomeBridge

-If you have a thermostat or bulb hooked up to your Raspberry Pi, you need to tell HomeBridge whenever temperature or brightness change.
-To do that, you run a simple "java -jar" command like one of these:
+So you use Bulby.jar to set the brighntess of the LED on your Raspberry Pi.
+But you will also need to make another Java app that will run in the background and watch the power state of that LED (and maybe even change it sometimes).
+When power state changes, you will need to have your background app report that to HomeBridge and Siri.
+To do so, simply execute a command like this to let HomeBridge (and Siri) know what changed.
+In Java you can use Runtime.getRuntime().exec("/bin/bash -c"+commandString)), where commandString is one of these:

 >java -jar /Applications/HomeBridge.app/Contents/HomeUpdater.jar update 123423 temperature 24 (thermostat)